awslabs/ec2-spot-workshops/content/karpenter/050_karpenter/node_upgrades.md

 ...
 ```

-3. Now let's remove the `amiSelector` to enable Karpenter to select the latets AMI from the SSM param.
+3. Now let's remove the `amiSelector` to enable Karpenter to select the latest Amazon EKS Optimised AMI from the SSM param for the cluster's current Kubernetes versions.

 ```
 cat << EOF > updated_nodetemplate.yaml